eebbesen/mpls-food/README.md

 # Deployment
 ## Docker
+The Dockerfile is set to run the application using the production profile.

 ```bash
 docker build -f Dockerfile -t mpls-food .
 docker run --rm --name mpls-food -p 8080:8080 mpls-food
 ```

-If connecting to database with connection properties different from the defaults in applicadtion.yml you need to specify those properties
+If connecting to database with connection properties different from the defaults in application.yml you need to specify those properties
 ```bash
 docker run --rm --name mpls-food \
 -e JDBC_DATABASE_URL=jdbc:postgresql://<host>:5432/<database> \